jpb10/SolarCalculator/README.md

 * `SunriseSunsetAltitude`: Calculate the rise and set times at a height above the level of the horizon.

-* `SolarCalculatorTimeLib`: Calculate the rise and set times, the equation of time, and current solar coordinates.
+* `SolarCalculatorTimeLib`: Calculate the rise and set times, equation of time, and current solar coordinates.

 * `SolarTrackingTimeLib`: Monitor the Sun's position in the sky for any location on Earth.